chiabre/konakart_dockerized/konakart_as_tomcat/README.md

-# Docker image for Konakart Community Edition demo Application server+ JMX to Prometheus exporter
+# Docker image for Konakart Community Edition demo Application server + JMX to Prometheus exporter

 Docker image to run the Konakart Community Edition J2EE tomcat application server exposing JMX to Prometheus exporter metrics and java options as env. variables.

-**Konakart Community Edition** : a java based shopping cart software solution for online retailers. https://www.konakart.com/. ***Official [KonaKart Community Edition images](https://hub.docker.com/r/konakart)***
+**Konakart Community Edition** : a java based shopping cart software solution for online retailers. https://www.konakart.com/.

 **JMX to Prometheus exporter**: a collector that can configurably scrape and expose mBeans of a JMX target. https://github.com/prometheus/jmx_exporter